drowning-in-codes/drowning-in-codes/README.md

 ### <div align="center">Hi there👋.
 I'm @drowning-in-codes, a student from China.</div>

-- 🔭 I’m currently working on Web, Java, Python, App development
+- 🔭 I’m currently working on AI and Web development.

-- 🌱 I’m currently learning Web, Java, Flutter, Electron
+- 🌱 I’m currently learning Web, Java, Go, and many other interesting stuff.

+- 😎 AIGC and AGI.

 - ⚡ I love Anime